-- Never try to remove the natural oxidation from coins, such as the tarnish on silver.
-This is called "toning" and the coin is worth more with it intact.
+- Never try to remove the natural oxidation from coins, such as the tarnish on silver coins.
+Tarnish on silver coins is called "toning, " and the coin is worth more with the toning intact.
 Removing it will damage the coin's surface and greatly reduce its value.
-In other words, no dipping, polishing, or chemical solutions should ever be used on coins.
+In other words, you should never use dips, polish, or chemical solutions two clean your coins.

 - If there is a gooey substance on the surface of the coin, it may be the residue left from tape.
 To remove the substance use a small amount of rubbing alcohol to dissolve it.
 Do not use acetone because it is highly flammable.

 - Two small plastic containers